-The agent for an individual with Alzheimer's or dementia is a vital part of the estate plan.
-It's crucial that the agent is available when the need arises.
-Because of this importance, many plans will include a backup agent who will step in if the original agent is unable to fulfill the duties outlined in the estate plan.
+The agent for an individual with Alzheimer’s or dementia is a vital part of the estate plan.
+It’s crucial that the agent is available when the need arises.
+Because of the importance of this, many plans will include a backup agent who will step in if the original agent is unable to fulfill the duties outlined in the estate plan.

 When choosing an agent for a power of attorney document, choose one that you feel you can trust to look out for the principal’s best interest.
 Also, choose someone you feel would handle money well or who understands medical terminology clearly.
 While the agent can be held legally liable for any intentional misconduct, someone would have to challenge the action for this to take place.
 Finally, remember that the medical and financial power of attorney documents do not have to have the same agent.
 You can choose different people for these two tasks.